httpete-ire/typer/README.md

 ### highlight-color (optional)

-color the text for highlight transtion, defaults to white (#FFFFFF)
+color the text for highlight transition, defaults to white (#FFFFFF)

 ```
 highlight-color="#2ecc71"